A helicopter will fly through the skies of a world that resembles early Earth

 Dragonfly will fly from one site with high scientific potential to another.
 In less than an hour, the helicopter will be able to travel several dozen kilometers, unprecedented mobility to better learn from Titan, where NASA and ESA had already sent the small Huygens probe almost 20 years ago, in 2005, with the Cassini mission.

-With Dragonfly, researchers hope to learn more about the chemistry of the atmosphere of Titan, the only moon in the Solar System to have it.
+With Dragonfly, researchers hope to learn more regarding the chemistry of the atmosphere of Titan, the only moon in the Solar System to have it.
 Scientists have high hopes for the characterization on site of the atmosphere as being likely to harbor mechanisms for the appearance of life as on Earth.

 In pictures: wind tunnel test of NASA’s Dragonfly drone which will fly in Titan’s atmosphere!